 As an associate dentist, you will need to choose between self-employment and forming a company.
-The practice you work for will not advise you.
-No tax or national insurance is deducted from your payments.
-You have to arrange all of your own finances to pay the right amount of right tax.
+No tax or national insurance is deducted from your payments, so you have to arrange all of your own finances to pay the right amount of right tax.
 There are a number of ways you can do this, and the amount of tax and national insurance will be different for each one:

 - Register as self-employed.